UNDERSTANDING THE CRIMINAL PROCESS IN CALIFORNIA

 Before you read, two things must be kept in mind.
 First, this is only an overview; it is not legal advice for your case.
 Second, each case is a little different and certain parts of the following timeline might not apply to every situation.
 The intricacies of any given case warrant the special assistance of a qualified attorney.

-If you are facing a criminal investigation or charge, please contact my Santa Monica office immediately for legal guidance.
+If you are facing a criminal investigation or charge, please call 310-773-3311 or email me at my Santa Monica office for legal guidance.
 I am attorney Chris W. Blaylock, and I can aggressively defend you against the charges you are facing.
+Your consultation is free.

 Criminal investigations usually, though not always, start with someone’s suspicion that a law has been broken.
 Typically a police officer or a district attorney initiates an investigation.
 Sometimes the officer or DA believes he or she has witnessed or has evidence of a crime.
 In other situations, a citizen, organization or government agency requests law enforcement assistance with a matter of suspicion.